The problem & inspiration

 - Germaine Greer being no-platformed by Cardiff University in 2015 because of her “misogynistic views towards trans women”.

 - Gay rights campaigner Peter Tatchell being no-platformed by Canterbury Christ Church University in 2016 because, among other things, he’d signed a letter to the Observer in support of academic free speech.

-- Selina Todd, Professor of Modern History at Exeter College Oxford, who was no-platformed by Oxford International Women’s Festival following pressure from trans activists who accused Todd of “transphobia”.
+- Selina Todd, Professor of Modern History at the University of Oxford, who was no-platformed by Oxford International Women’s Festival following pressure from trans activists who accused Todd of “transphobia”.
 Activists had also threatened to disrupt previous events Todd had been linked to, with another feminist speaker pulling out of an event citing the Professor’s involvement with an organisation concerned with women’s sex-based rights.

 - Amber Rudd, Former Home Secretary, was no-platformed when the UN Women Oxford UK Society rescinded her invitation to speak 30 minutes before the event was due to take place in February 2020.